Mary Berry Lemon Curd Cheesecake Recipe

 Directions

-• Make the filling: Combine mascarpone, lemon curd, and lemon juice in a bowl.
-Beat gently with a spatula until smooth and thick.
+• Mix the filling: Put the mascarpone, lemon curd, and fresh lemon juice into a large mixing bowl.
+Stir everything together gently with a wooden spoon until the pale colour looks completely even.

 Leave a Reply